zarahbaloch/LHL_SQL_Final/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**
 ----------------------------------------------------------------------------------------------------
 SQL Queries:
+An example summary will be conducted for the US.

+(1)
+a)Total Revenue Calculation.

+    SELECT country, SUM(transactionrevenue) AS total_revenue
+    FROM all_sessions
+    WHERE country = 'United States'
+    GROUP BY country;

+b) Orders Placed.

+    SELECT country, COUNT(DISTINCT transactionid) AS total_orders
+    FROM all_sessions
+    WHERE country = 'United States'
+    GROUP BY country

+c)Average Order Value.

+    SELECT country, ROUND(SUM(transactionrevenue) / COUNT(DISTINCT transactionid), 2)
+    AS average_order_value
+    FROM all_sessions
+    WHERE country = 'United States'
+    GROUP BY country;

+(2)
+a) Top Selling Product

+    SELECT DISTINCT ON (all_sessions.country)
+    all_sessions.country,
+    all_sessions.v2productcategory,
+    SUM(products.orderedquantity) AS total_sold
+    FROM all_sessions
+    JOIN products ON all_sessions.productsku = products.productsku
+    WHERE all_sessions.country = 'United States'
+    GROUP BY all_sessions.country, all_sessions.v2productcategory
+    ORDER BY all_sessions.country, total_sold DESC;

+b) Product contribution to revenue (%)

+    SELECT DISTINCT ON (all_sessions.country)
+    all_sessions.country,
+    all_sessions.v2productcategory,
+    SUM(all_sessions.transactionrevenue) AS total_revenue,
+    (100 * SUM(all_sessions.transactionrevenue) / (SELECT SUM(transactionrevenue)
+    FROM all_sessions
+    WHERE country = 'United States'), )
+    AS revenue_percentage
+    FROM all_sessions
+    WHERE all_sessions.country = 'United States'
+    GROUP BY all_sessions.country, all_sessions.v2productcategory
+    ORDER BY all_sessions.country, total_revenue DESC;

+c) Top 5 Revenue Concentration

+    SELECT DISTINCT ON (all_sessions.country)
+    all_sessions.country,
+    all_sessions.v2productcategory,
+    SUM(all_sessions.transactionrevenue) AS total_revenue
+    FROM all_sessions
+    WHERE all_sessions.country = 'United States'
+    GROUP BY all_sessions.country, all_sessions.v2productcategory
+    ORDER BY all_sessions.country, total_revenue DESC
+    LIMIT 5;

+(3)
+a) Rank Countries by revenue

+    SELECT country,
+    SUM(transactionrevenue) AS total_revenue
+    FROM all_sessions
+    GROUP BY country
+    ORDER BY total_revenue DESC;

+b) Orders per country

+    SELECT country,
+    COUNT(DISTINCT transactionid) AS total_orders
+    FROM all_sessions
+    GROUP BY country
+    ORDER BY total_orders DESC;

 Answer:

 By using the information gained from Questions 1-4, we can summarize revenue impact across different cities and countries.
 The highest revenue-generating region is the United States, where Kickball sold 409,590 units, contributing significantly to sales volume.
 Other major revenue-driving countries include India, the UK, Germany, and Canada, where custom decals were the top-selling product.
 The dominance of the "Home/Shop by Brand/YouTube" category across multiple countries suggests that brand-driven and influencer-led marketing plays a key role in sales performance.
 These insights can guide businesses in optimizing inventory, pricing, and marketing strategies to maximize revenue potential globally.

+In conducting impact of revenue, the following would be completed:

+(1) By calculating total revenue, number of orders, and average order value (AOV) per country, it can determined which regions contribute the most to overall sales.
+Additionally, looking at revenue per visitor provides insight into whether high-revenue countries are driven by a large number of transactions or higher individual spending per customer.

+(2) Analyzing the top-selling product per country helps identifying what drives revenue in different regions.
+By determining each product's percentage contribution to total revenue, it can be assessed whether a country’s revenue is spent on a single product or spread across multiple items.

+(3) Comparing revenue across different countries allows for ranking from highest to lowest revenue contributors.
+This also helps assess whether high-revenue countries are actually high-value markets of interest or just processing a higher volume of orders.
+By comparing AOV and revenue per visitor, countries with high-spending customers can be seperated from those whos revenue is primarily driven by transaction quantity rather than individual order values.